 Three of the men were arrested in a series of raids in northern Italy, while the Kosovar police detained the alleged leader in the Balkan country.

 The authorities found weapons and electronic equipment while searching a Kosovo residence.

 "A joint operation with the Italian police is an indicator of the international cooperation which is necessary for fighting terrorism," the Kosovo police said in a statement.

-The man, arrested south of Pristina, allegedly hadfighting experience
+The man, arrested south of Pristina, allegedly had fighting experience outside Kosovo.

 The suspect had lived in Italy earlier.
 The police believe he was also involved in the IS recruiting effort, trying to find fighters from Kosovo willing to go Iraq and Syria.